siht/node_simple_static_server/README.md

 # static server

-gives html and static content
+gives html and static content [take a look](https://fathomless-dawn-74925.herokuapp.com/).
+May the api don't work because this is a hobist project in heroku maybe needs a refresh in some configurations, ask for me to refresh conf and you can see the results.

 ## dependencies